inner-outer-space/de-zoomcamp-2024/2_workflow_orchestration/readme.md

 - Click on the service account that was just created
 - Go to the keys tab and select `Add Key > Create new key`
 - Select JSON and click Create.
 The JSON key file will download to your computer
 - Move the JSON Key into the Mage project directory.
 This directory will be mounted as a volume on the mage container `.:/home/src/` making these credentials accessible to mage.
-Mage can then use those credentials when interacting with google to authenticate.
+Mage can then use those credentials to authenticate.
 <br>
 <br>